-- The complement of OPR[3]. - The counter/timer output, in which case OP3 acts as an Open-Collector output.
+- 01: The counter/timer output, in which case OP3 acts as an opendrain output.
 In the timer mode, this output is a square wave at the programmed frequency.
-In the counter mode, the output remains High until terminal count is reached, at which time it goes Low.
-The output returns to the High state when the counter is stopped by a stop counter command.
-Note that this output is not masked by the contents of the IMR. - The 1X clock for the Channel B transmitter, which is the clock that shifts the transmitted data.
-If data is not being transmitted, a free running 1X clock is output. - The 1X clock for the Channel B receiver, which is the clock that samples the received data.
+In the counter mode, the output remains HIGH until terminal count is reached, at which time it goes LOW.
+The output returns to the HIGH state when the counter is stopped by a stop counter command.
+Note that this output is not masked by the contents of the IMR. - 10: The 1X clock for the Channel B transmitter, which is the clock that shifts the transmitted data.
+If data is not being transmitted, a free running 1X clock is output. - 11: The 1X clock for the Channel B receiver, which is the clock that samples the received data.
 If data is not being received, a free running 1X clock is output.